 If material that has gone to billed status is returned and the Library has not already purchased a replacement copy (usually within 60 days of billed status), replacement charges will be waived and library privileges will be restored.

-Faculty and staff with lost or damaged items for which they have been billed will receive a formal notice and bill from the Learning Resources and College Technology (LRCT) dean.
+Faculty and staff with lost or damaged items for which they have been billed will receive a formal notice and bill from the Library, Learning Resources & Student Services dean.
 Payment is processed through the CRC Business Office during their normal hours.
 You must bring the physical copy of your bill when making payment.
 Proof of payment is required in-person at the Circulation Desk or through inter-campus mail to clear all charges in the library's system and to restore library privileges.

 Borrowing privileges and access to the Library's Online Research Databases will be suspended if the faculty/staff borrower:

 - Has seven or more overdue items, OR

 - Has one or more billed item, OR

 - Owes $50 or more in unpaid fees for billed items

 The return of all library material is required upon resignation or retirement.
 Supervisors are asked to consult with library staff before signing off on Part II of the LRCCD Resignation / Retirement form (P104).
 Those who fail to return checked-out items upon resignation or retirement will be billed a replacement and processing fee through the CRC Library.